PiedPiper911/ASML/README.md

 #### Constraint

 A constraint is defined in ASML through < Constraint>.
 Its sub-elements include path points < WayPoints>, < Obstacle>, < NoFlyArea>, < SafeDistance>, and < Weather>.
-The XML Schema composed of its sub-elements is shown in Figure 6.
+The XML Schema composed of its sub-elements is shown in Fig 7.

-Figure 6.
+Fig 7.
 XML Schema for Constraint Elements

 <div align="center">
   <img src="https://github.com/PiedPiper911/ASML/blob/main/image-20240320202750422.png?raw=true">